What's wrong with interest?Written by Sawitri Mardyani

 From the earliest records of interest-based lending 5000 years ago in Mesopotamia, it has caused problems for individuals, families and even societies.
 This is likely why it has been so harshly condemned by Islam, other religions and ancient philosophers.
 Looking at the math, inflation and the environment, something as seemingly benign as getting profit from a loan has very widespread implications.

 First of all, just learning about a problem is an important step towards addressing it.
 It's much easier to deal with an issue once it's discussed in the open.
 This article hopes to begin that discussion.
 So comments, questions and ideas are most welcome and wanted.

 Second, Muslims in the past as well as today have developed and are providing alternatives to interest-based lending.
 Part 2 of this series will start discussing some of those alternatives.

 This is Part 1 of a series on Riba in Islam.
 Here are Part 2 - Beneficent: Empowerment Through Interest-Free Debt Relief and Part 3 - Ijara CDC's Halal Mortgage - How Does It Work?, Part 4 - Iana Financial Revives the Tradition of the Benevolent Loan.
 Future parts of the series will continue to discuss practical implications of the Islamic prohibition on interest and alternatives for Muslims living in Canada today.

-To make sure you don't miss Part 2, sign up for the Muslim Link Snapshot and get Muslim Link articles delivered to your inbox every month
+To make sure you don't miss the rest of the series, sign up for the Muslim Link Snapshot and get Muslim Link articles delivered to your inbox every month.